Payyanur: Law and Order

-The municipality comes under the jurisdiction of Payyanur police station, established on 13 January 1881 during British raj.
+The municipality comes under the jurisdiction of Payyanur police station, established on 13 January 1881 during the British Raj.

 Payyanur is also headquarters of one among the four sub divisions in Kannur rural police district formed on 18.02.2021.
 It is situated about 500 m west of National Highway 66.
 The sub division has jurisdiction over five police stations and one control room viz Payyanur, Pazhayangadi, Pariyaram medical college, Peringome and Cherupuzha.
 Indian Naval Academy at Ezhimala and Central Reserve Police Force Training Camp near Peringome, Pariyaram Govt Medical college and Govt Ayurveda Medical college are situated in Payyanur subdivdison limit.